 The POWs had barely enough room to sit down if their knees were drawn up under their chins.
 The heat was also unbelievable, so the Japanese allowed small groups of POWs up on the deck at night in shifts.
 The Nagato Maru sailed on November 7, 1942.

-In the hold, he was reunited with Lt.
+In the hold, Ben was reunited with Lt.
 Col. Ted Wickord, Capt.
 Ruben Schwass, Lts.
 Tom Savage and Richard Danca, and Sgt.
 Jack Griswold.
 Capt.
 Schwass, Lt.
 Danca and Sgt.
 Griswold were in bad shape.
 Lt.
 Richard Danca died while the ship was docked at Takao, Formosa, on November 11, 1942.
 His body was taken ashore and cremated.
 Ben believed his ashes were given to Col. Wickord for safekeeping.

 The Japanese had set up two latrines for the POWs.
-One was at the on each side of the ship’s deck and since so many of the POWs had dysentery and diarrhea, it soon became obvious not going to work.
+One was on each side of the ship’s deck and since so many of the POWs had dysentery and diarrhea, it soon became obvious not going to work.
 The sick who tried to use the latrines were beaten and kicked by the Japanese for making too much noise passing through the Japanese quarters.
 When they reached the deck, they ended up waiting in line.

 For the extremely ill POWs, the Japanese sent down, into the hold, tubs for the extremely ill to use.
 The sick crawled, rolled, and stumbled to reach the tubs.
 Because the POWs were dehydrated, the POWs urinated frequently.
 In addition, those with dysentery and diarrhea could not make it to the tubs which resulted in the POWs standing into several inches of human waste.
 If they did try to reach the tubs, the men had to step on the bodies of other POWs.